-Production Mills (3 axis and up) ($100k+)
+Cost of CNC Production Mills (3-axis and up) ($100k+)

-These machines cost upwards of $100k and ideally you need months before you decide to write a check for a machine in this category.
+These machines cost upwards of $100k and ideally, you need months before you decide to write a check for a machine in this category.

-- Cost of just the Machine
+- Cost of the Machine

 - Cost of Tooling